-The Employers' contributions to the Excess Trust will be irrevocable, except to the extent that they were made as a result of a mistake of law or fact.
-No part of the Excess Trusts principal or income may revert to any of the Employers or be used for any purpose other than providing the benefits specified in the Excess Plan.
-Amounts held in the Excess Trust are not subject to the Employers' creditors, and it is explicitly provided that all right, title, and interest in and to the assets of the Excess Trust are at all times vested exclusively in the trustees of the Excess Trust.
+The Employers' contributions to the Excess Benefit Trust will be irrevocable, except to the extent that they were made as a result of a mistake of law or fact.
+No part of the Excess Benefit Trust's principal or income may revert to any of the Employers or be used for any purpose other than providing the benefits specified in the Excess Benefit Plan.
+Amounts held in the Excess Benefit Trust are not subject to the Employers' creditors, and it is explicitly provided that all right, title, and interest in and to the assets of the Excess Benefit Trust are at all times vested exclusively in the trustees of the Excess Benefit Trust.

-The Employers' contributions to the Pension Trust can only be used to pay or provide for the payment of benefits to Pension Plan participants in accordance with provisions of the Pension Plan.
-No part of the corpus or income of the Pension Trust may be used for or diverted for purposes other than to pay or provide for the payment of benefits to employees, retired employees, or their beneficiaries.
+Under the provisions of the Pension Trust, no assets of the Pension Trust can be used to provide benefits or monies to the Excess Benefit Trust.
+Similarly, under the provisions of the Excess Benefit Trust, no assets of the Excess Benefit Trust can be used to provide benefits or monies to the Pension Trust.
 Thus, the assets of the Excess Trust can not be used to pay the benefits under the Pension Plan.
 Similarly the assets of the Pension Trust can not be used to pay the benefits under the Excess Plan.

-Contributions will be made to the Excess Trust pursuant to a collectively bargaining agreement in amounts equal to the amounts to be paid from the Excess Trust.
-Under the terms of the agreement, Employers' pension fund contributions will be allocated first to the Excess Trust with the remainder of the pension fund contribution, if any, allocated to the Pension Trust.
+Contributions paid to the Excess Benefit Trust will be paid pursuant to amendments made to collectively bargaining agreements and will be irrevocable.
+Under the terms of the agreements, Employers' pension fund contributions will be allocated first to the Excess Benefit Trust with the remainder of the pension fund contribution, if any, allocated to the Pension Trust.